Class Descriptions & Levels:

 Tap- I'm kind of biased in this style- tap was my first dance class & I've never stopped loving the constant challenges it presents.
 In my opinion, tap never gets boring because you can always build on it.
 But, I'm going to be honest in its description, because a lot of kids take their first couple tap classes and get discouraged that it is "too hard".
 Tap is a bit like learning how to read or learning math (Don't run away, it's only an analogy!
 I strongly dislike math as well.)
 You can't read a word or solve an equation the first day you're introduced to these subjects.
 You first need to learn the individual letters & numbers.
 After getting familiar with them, you start putting them together to make words & equations and it all starts to make sense.
 It is the same with tap- you need to learn all the basic steps first.
 Once you do, you can start combining them to make new steps and combinations, and the possibilities are endless!
 And seriously, who wouldn't want their own personal drums attached to their legs?

 Ballet- Ballet is the root of all styles of dance.
 Proper technique, positioning & framing begins in ballet.
 Students will learn positioning of the feet, arms & body, as well as across-the-floor and on-the-barre routines and combinations.
 Basic leaps, jumps and turns begin in level 1 and become more advanced as the dancer progresses.
 Students will also work on musicality & rhythm, posture, and flexibility.
-A background in ballet is also essential for any contemporary or jazz dancer, which is why we like to combine these classes with ballet.
+A background in ballet is also essential for any lyrical or jazz dancer.

 Jazz- Jazz is a fast paced style of dance with a lot of technique, which stems from ballet.
 Jazz students will work on advanced leaps, turns and jumps as well as focus on flexibility & strength.
 This style of dance pairs the grace and technique of ballet with the intensity & energy of faster, more upbeat music.